duriantaco/neutrix/docs/guide/computed.md

 ## Overview

-Computed values are one of Spyn's core features.
+Computed values are one of neutrix's core features.
 Think of computed values like Excel formulas - values are automatically recalculate when any of their input cells change.
-In Spyn, it works kind of the same way.
+In neutrix, it works kind of the same way.
 When any piece of state that they depend on changes, they automatically update their results.

 This is good for maintaining derived states that needs to stay in sync with your core data.
 Instead of manually updating calculated values every time related data changes, computed values handle this automatically.
 They let you create derived state that automatically updates when its dependencies change.